Requires Decipher Cloud

 If you do not have shell access, you can view the "SST list" report to see the mean time:

-Here, the mean time for SST to show a page is 0.012 seconds on average.
+Here, the mean time for simulated data to show a page is 0.012 seconds on average.
 Using this value you can calculate the "Completes per hour", the output from running the

 To calculate the" Completes per hour":